 Sleep Apnea using a CPAP:

-You will need a report from the doctor treating you for sleep apnea indicating your on-going use of your CPAP machine.
 In general, it is expected that you use your CPAP machine at least 70% of the nights for an average of 4 hours or more for each night used in order to meet Federal recommendations.

 Diabetes that requires the driver to use insulin is Disqualifying unless the driver has a Federal Diabetes Exemption.
 If you have any complications from diabetes (example: renal, cardiovascular or neurological concerns), you will need a clearance letter from the appropriate specialist.

 If you have a history of a heart attack, angina or are post-PCI (angioplasty with a stent): DOT requires you to have an exercise stress test every 2 years.
 You will need to bring a copy of your stress test results to the exam.
 If any of the above has occurred in the past year, a copy of your most recent Echocardiogram is also required.

 History of cardiac bypass surgery (CABG): You must provide the results of your last Exercise Tolerance Test (ETT-stress test) since having Bypass and your most recent ECHO (heart ultrasound test).

 If you are taking topamax, neurontin (gabapentin) or other seizure medication for other than a seizure disorder (example: chronic pain or migraine prophylaxis), you must have a letter from the doctor prescribing the medication stating that the medication is not being prescribed for seizure.

 ONE-YEAR Certificate only is issued for drivers with any history of the following health conditions and/or medication use: